Second London sojourn + bonus Cambridge

 I was due to arrive at Euston station a bit before lunch to meet KP.
 We'd worked and flatted together in New Zealand in 1988-1989 and had remained friends ever since, even after I moved to Australia in 1989 and KP moved back to the UK in 1990.
 I admit to being a bit nervous when I disembarked from the train at Euston, the closest station to her work.
 KP was there waiting for me, looking exactly as I remembered her!

-I was exhausted at the end of the day and happy to be heading home to KP's place for a quiet dinner, even if it was a bit of a battle to get to there on the Tube/DLR at peak hour with a suitcase in tow.
+I was exhausted at the end of the day and happy to be heading home to KP's place for a quiet dinner, even if it was a bit of a battle to get to Limehouse on the Tube and then the DLR at peak hour with a suitcase in tow.
+But that was Day 1 done and I was still pinching myself that I was in London, 15 years after my first visit.
+I was relieved to have the conference behind me and so excited about the days stretching in front of me where I would have the chance to properly explore the city.

 Outside the Wimbledon train station there was a massive line up for free shuttle buses to the tennis centre.
-I asked one of the attendants about the walking distance and he said it was a bit of a way but probably still less time than waiting for a bus with the crowds.
+I asked one of the attendants about the walking distance and he said it was a bit of a way - 2km, according to Google maps - but would probably take me less time than waiting for a bus with the crowds.
 Despite the freezing cold temperatures, it was a lovely walk; Wimbledon is a rather posh suburb!

 I sat on Henman Hill to eat the sandwich selection and fresh strawberries I'd bought at the M&S store at the train station, before the rain set in.
-A lovely British couple struck up a conversation that nicely filled in the time when we were sheltering under centre court during the Venus Williams-Kimiko Date match.
-Later, I braved the crowds in the merchandise shop and bought a cloth drawstring bag and a tube of tennis balls commemorating the 125th anniversary of the Championships that year.
+A lovely British couple struck up a conversation that nicely filled in the time as we were sheltering under centre court during the Venus Williams-Kimiko Date match.
+Later, I braved the crowds in the merchandise shop and bought these mementos of my Wimbledon experience, luckily for me in the 125th anniversary year of the Championships.

 I definitely wasn't dressed for the weather and I can still recall the cold seeping into my bones, so much so that I was a bit miserable at some points in the day.
 The grey cardigan I'm wearing in the below shot was a hurried purchase from the H&M store at Wimbledon station in a vain attempt to ward off the cold.
 It was supposed to be summer!
 Really, I should have bought a coat.
 Not to worry, I was at freaking Wimbledon!